SubDAO-Network/docs/tutorial/README.md

 TheSubDAO creates the substrate chain to connect the POLKADOT Ecology, and all contracts are deployed on the SubDAO chain.
 This section explains how to make use of PolkadotJSAppto deploycontracts.

-Download and compile Polkadot JS Apps code, followed by yarn start startup.
-Access the front page http://localhost:3000/ and set the node IP and port.
+Download and compile Polkadot JS Apps code(v0.71.2), followed by yarn start startup, OR using provided docker image and compose file.
+Access the front page http://localhost:3001/ and set the node IP and port.

 ![](./image-2.png)